 And within the method there are 6 basic rules she asks you to follow:

 - Commit yourself to tidying up

 - Imagine your ideal lifestyle

 How to Decide What Sparks Joy

-It’s important that throughout this process and with every item, you ask yourself, “Does this spark joy?” (see rule #6).
+It’s important that throughout this process and with every item, you ask yourself, “Does this spark joy?”.

-At no point is this about shaming yourself for the items you have chosen to hold on to or worrying about what other people might think.
+At no point is this about shaming yourself for the items you choose to hold on to or worrying about what other people might think.